cupnoodle/fluffyes/24-spotify.md

 To reduce the blank space, we will have to distribute the button evenly, meaning they occupy a certain proportion of the width of the screen size.
 As the screen width increase, they should occupy more width so that there wouldn't be a chunk of blank space.

-To make it simple, we set a fixed width (74pt) and height (74pt) for the Play button and center it horizontally to the parent view.